 Field Name R/W Description

-changes when the compare result changes or when the output compare mode changes from freeze mode to PWM mode.
+this bit cannot be modified.
+In PWM modes 1 and 2, the OC1REF level changes when the compare result changes or when the output compare mode changes from freeze mode to PWM mode.

 15:7 Reserved